MeenaThirunaukkarasu/SAM-Shoppy-CLIENT/README.md

 ## Features

-Responsive design for seamless experience across multiple devices.
+--> Responsive design for seamless experience across multiple devices.

-Secure JWT authentication for user protection.
+--> Secure JWT authentication for user protection.

-Versatile payment options including iDEAL and credit card through Stripe integration and Complete the purchase with a secure checkout process.
+--> Versatile payment options including iDEAL and credit card through Stripe integration and Complete the purchase.

-Convenient order tracking to keep customers informed on the status of their purchases.
+--> Convenient order tracking to keep customers informed on the status of their purchases.

-Users can create accounts, log in, and securely authenticate their identity.
+--> Users can create accounts, log in, and securely authenticate their identity.

-Display a wide range of products with details such as images, descriptions, and prices.
+--> Display a wide range of products with details such as images, descriptions, and prices.

-Registered users have access to a personalized dashboard to manage their profile and view order history.
+--> Registered users have access to a personalized dashboard to manage their profile and view order history.

 ## Installation